Federal courthouse facade

 For Individuals & Families

-Private orientation sessions are available for individuals and families who want additional clarity about custody timelines, preparation for surrender, and navigating the transition into federal custody.
+Private guidance sessions are available for individuals and families who want additional clarity about custody timelines, preparation for surrender, and navigating the transition into federal custody.

 Advisory sessions and resources are educational in nature and do not involve legal advice, sentencing advocacy, mitigation services, or communication with the court.